mhmeadows63/sip.js/doc/api.markdown

 If `message` is a response then server transaction is looked up and passed the message.
 There is no special handling of success responses to `'INVITE'` requests.
 It is not necessary because in sip.js `'INVITE'` server transactions are not destroyed on 2xx responses but kept around for another 32 seconds (as per RFC 6026).
 Applications still need to resend success `'INVITE'` responses.

+The `callback` receives the same arguments as `onRequest` described above

 ## Helper Functions